Kitty Ussher

-Katharine Anne Ussher (born 18 March 1971) is a British economist, public policy research professional and former politician.
-In November 2023 she moved from being chief economist at the Institute of Directors to Managing Director, Group Head of Policy Development at Barclays.
-She was previously a Labour Party MP and Treasury minister, and later Chief Executive of the Demos think tank.
-She was a Non Executive Director with the UK subsidiary of the fintech Revolut from 2020-23, and is a current NED at the local authority pension pooling company, London CIV.
+Katharine Anne Ussher, Baroness Ussher (born 18 March 1971) is a British economist, public policy research professional, and politician.

+She was previously served as a Labour Party MP and Treasury minister, and later as the Chief Executive of the Demos think tank.
 In 2023, she was elected a Fellow of the Academy of Social Sciences.

 After training as an economist and working as a macroeconomic forecaster at the Economist Intelligence Unit, she was elected Member of Parliament (MP) for Burnley at the 2005 general election, succeeding Peter Pike.
 Seen as a high flier, she went on to serve as a minister in Gordon Brown's government from 2007 to 2009, mainly at the Treasury, but also at the Department for Work and Pensions, having previously been a Special Advisor at the Department for Trade and Industry.
 At the time she was the second-youngest government minister, and the youngest woman.

 Ussher resigned from her ministerial role in 2009 following her involvement in the United Kingdom parliamentary expenses scandal in which it was reported she had taken action on the advice of her accountants to reduce her capital gains tax liability.
 She did not stand at the 2010 election, citing the desire for a more normal family life while her children were young.
 Since then, after teaching mathematics, she has worked primarily in public policy thought leadership, at Demos, as Managing Director of Tooley Street Research, and at the Institute of Directors.
-In August 2021, she predicted that unemployment would not rise when the coronavirus furlough scheme ended at the end of the following month.
-At the time this was out of step with most economic forecasts; however, when the official ONS data were released four months later, her prediction was shown to be correct.
-In September 2023 she was the only one out of nine members of The Times shadow monetary policy committee to correctly anticipate the Bank of England's decision that month to hold interest rates at 5.25% after 14 consecutive rate rises.

 Early life and education

-Ussher is the daughter of an Anglo-Irish lawyer father and a headmistress mother whose brother is Conservative MP, Peter Bottomley.
+Ussher is the daughter of an Anglo-Irish lawyer father and a headmistress mother whose brother is Conservative MP, Sir Peter Bottomley.
 Consequently, she is a niece-in-law of former Conservative cabinet minister Virginia Bottomley, and a granddaughter of the diplomat Sir James Bottomley.
 She is also distantly descended from the family of Archbishop James Ussher.

-Ussher was educated on a free place at the independent St Paul's Girls' School; she subsequently attended Balliol College, Oxford, where she read PPE, and Birkbeck College, London, where she took an MSc in Economics.
+Ussher was educated at the independent St Paul's Girls' School; she subsequently attended Balliol College, Oxford, where she read PPE, and Birkbeck College, London, where she took an MSc degree in economics.